front-commerce/developers.front-commerce.com/source/docs/advanced/payments/custom-payment-information.md

 title: Custom Payment Information
 ---

 Implemented payment methods don't need any additional information.
-The user only need to select them and he will be prompted to enter all needed information.
-When implementing a payment method however you may require more information (Like you may want to let users enter a comment related to the payment method/checkout).
+The user only needs to select them and he will be prompted to enter all the required information.
+However, you may require more information, for example, if you want to let users enter a comment related to the payment method/checkout.

 All the code that will be created in this page should live in your own module.
 You can either put it in your client code or create a specific module for the payment method(s).
 If you create a specific one, please keep in mind that you need to register it in `.front-commerce.js`.